s1cyan/NeoAuto/README.md

+*As of 5/31/2016 NeoAuto is no longer functional due to Neopets adding a boatload of new advertisements to their site.

 # NeoAuto

 A Python automation program for Neopets.
 Does the most common neopets Dailies that do not require any maps.
 Also feed indicated pet x number of times.